Omega X

 Omega X (stylized in all caps) is a South Korean boy band formed in 2021.
-The group consists of 11 members: Jaehan, Hwichan, Sebin, Hangyeom, Taedong, Xen, Jehyun, Kevin, Junghoon, Hyuk and Yechan.
+The group currently consists of 10 members: Jaehan, Hwichan, Sebin, Hangyeom, Taedong, Xen, Jehyun, Kevin, Hyuk and Yechan.
+Originally an 11-member group, Junghoon left the group on June 1, 2026.

 History

 Pre-debut

 All of Omega X's members had appeared in survival shows or debuted in previous K-pop groups before debuting in Omega X. Hangyeom is a former member of Seven O'Clock, who also participated in Mix Nine, finishing in sixth place.
 Jaehan was a contestant on Produce 101 Season 2 and a former member of Spectrum.
 Hwichan was the drummer of Kokoma Band (literally, "Little Kids' Band"), a trainee band managed by FNC Entertainment.
 He also participated in Mix Nine and is a former member of Limitless.
 Sebin is a member of Snuper and participated in The Unit: Idol Rebooting Project.
 Taedong participated in Boys24 and Produce 101 Season 2, and is a former member of Gidongdae.
 Xen and Jehyun are former members of 1Team.
 Kevin, Junghoon and Hyuk are former members of ENOi.
 Yechan participated in Under Nineteen and is a former member of 1the9.